VCTLabs/vct-enclustra-bsp-platform/README_workflows.rst

 * general Linux development host permissions to install/update host OS packages
 * development user added to removable media group, eg, ``disk``
 * development user added to ``wheel`` group for polkit rule
+* development user has sudo privs (a config using NOPASSWD for setcap is most convenient)

+.. note:: Running a server on low port numbers (eg, tftp for u-boot) requires elevated
+          privileges (the tox environment handles this using ``setcap`` on the python binaries inside the virtual environment).
+The required package on Ubuntu is ``libcap2-bin``.

 General requirements